What is an endowment fund?

 - An endowment fund is typically established by action of the voting members of a church or by action of the board of directors of the nonprofit.
 The specific form of the action should be consistent with the requirements of the governing documents of the organization.
 Often, a bylaw is drafted that describes the endowment fund, its purpose and its governing structure.
 The following steps can take be taken once the bylaw is in place.

-- We will draft a Fund Agreement and sends it to the designated representative from the organization for signing.
-The financial representative also receives a copy.
+- We will establish your fund and send a confirmation to the designated representative from the organization.
+The financial representative will also receive a copy of the confirmation.